 Note: The figure shows the share of trade to total export value at each stage of the value chain.
-This is based on trade data as reported in the following HS Codes, which are at the 6-digit level: 250410 (graphite flakes) 271312, 270810, (raw material for manufacturing artificial graphite); HS 380110 (artificial graphite), HS 854519 (graphite cathode materials); HS 850790, HS 850760 (cell components of batteries and battery packs); and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
+This is based on trade data as reported in the following 6-digit level HS Codes: 250410 (graphite flakes) 271312, 270810, (raw material for manufacturing artificial graphite); HS 380110 (artificial graphite), HS 854519 (graphite cathode materials); HS 850790, HS 850760 (cell components of batteries and battery packs); and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
 The first node represents the share of exports going to the main exporting countries of raw material.

-Brazil, and Türkiye account for 65 per cent of world reserves of graphite.
+Brazil, China, and Türkiye account for 65 per cent of world reserves of graphite.
 China is the leading graphite producer, contributing 65 per cent of global production.
-Regarding exports, China takes the lead with 53 per cent of natural graphite exports, followed by Mozambique (13 per cent) and Madagascar (12 per cent).
+Regarding exports, China is the leader with 53 per cent of natural graphite exports, followed by Mozambique (13 per cent) and Madagascar (12 per cent).
 In contrast, the United States (29 per cent), China (21 per cent), and Germany (7 per cent) are the main exporters of synthetic graphite.

-Figure 6 highlights that concentration of trade in the upstream stages of the value chain exist even when there is a manufacturing process that produces a substitute (synthetic graphite) of the raw mineral (natural graphite).
+Figure 6 highlights that concentration of trade in the upstream stages of the value chain exists even when there is a manufacturing process that produces a substitute (synthetic graphite) of the raw mineral (natural graphite).

 The diagrams also show concentration in the processing and manufacturing stages with China leading the exports of artificial graphite and graphite battery materials.
-Thus, exports of refined graphite (i.e., at the processing stage) is not more diversified than that of lithium and cobalt.
+Thus, exports of refined graphite (i.e., at the processing stage) are not more diversified than that of lithium and cobalt.

 Summary